Working of Paintless Dent Repair | Pros and Cons

 Process and Techniques in PDR:

 Assessing the Damage caused

 The initial step assessing the damage.
-The position of the dent, its size and how to reach that position has to be assessed.
-After the assessment of the damage and determining if it can be removed efficiently using PDR, the area around the dent has to be prepared for the repair.
+The position of the dent, its size, and how to reach that position has to be assessed.
+After the assessment of the damage and determining if it can be removed efficiently using PDR, the area around the dent has to be prepared for repair.

 To Gain Entry to The Dent

 The backside of the dent has to be accessed before starting the actual PDR process.
 It involves the removal of the taillights, body panels, or in some cases, interior panels.
 We need to get through a pathway to the dent for initiating PDR.

 Once access to the dent is obtained, PDR can be performed.
 It requires a lot of precision and expertise.

 To Get a Better Look at the Dent

 A special light board can be used to get a better look at the dent.
 The board displays the shadow of the dent, which lets us know where to place the tools precisely.
 The tools are applied on the back end of the dent to get the body back to its original form.